 And, of course, the weekend is often the time to meet friends and enjoy a social drink or two, especially in the summer months when the sun is shining!
 Adding alcohol to the mix impinges overnight recovery whilst staying up late takes up a lot of energy and slows down the body’s ability to recover.
 Remember, relaxation doesn’t always mean recovery.

-So, how can we make sure that we get the best recovery possible over the weekend without sacrificing all the things we enjoy doing in our free time?
+But that doesn’t mean we can’t enjoy our weekends and recover.
+How can we make sure that we get the best recovery possible over the weekend without sacrificing all the things we enjoy doing in our free time?

 Go with the flow

-If your weekend is as scheduled as a work day, it is difficult to find time to recover.
+If your weekend is as scheduled as a workday, it is difficult to find time to recover.
 Stop glancing at your watch and racing from task to task.
 Take some time to yourself and “go with the flow”, as they say.
 Getting away from the hustle and bustle of daily life and taking a leisurely walk in the park or countryside is a great way to reduce stress levels and boost that all-important recovery.

-Finding peaceful and restorative moments during the day can boost recovery, helping to improve alertness, performance, motivation and mood.
+Finding peaceful and restorative moments during the day can boost recovery, helping to improve alertness, performance, motivation, and mood.

 Of course, sometimes there are things that simply must be done no matter how much you want to go with the flow.
 If there are important tasks to complete that are unavoidable, try and get them done as soon as possible so you can put your feet up with a good conscience for the rest of the day.